1414C/cwl/README.md

 The event structure contains a single element which is intended to hold a slice of EC2 instance names.
 If a slice is not provided in the event, the Instances element will contain *nil* and we will default the function to return the status of all instances in the target region.

-6. Next we will add some logic to the new function defintion to illustrate how to access the incoming event element.
+6. Next we will add some logic to the new function definition to illustrate how to access the incoming event element.
 Update the function definition of GetEC2Statuses as follows:

 ```golang